Skip to main content

 Tips for sane sharing

-Group-based sharing scales as your team grows.
-Individual sharing means manual maintenance every time someone joins or leaves.
+Group-based sharing scales as the firm grows.
+Individual shares mean manual maintenance every time someone joins or leaves.

-Standard NDA templates, standard policies, the firm’s house-style Assistant: these are good candidates for Everyone in the team.
-Reserve invitation-only for sensitive matters.
+Standard NDA Playbooks, standard policies, the firm’s house-style Assistant: good candidates for Everyone in the team.
+Keep invitation-only for sensitive matters.

-Admin lets someone delete the resource.
-Grant it to people you’d genuinely want to be co-owners, such as your fellow practice-group lead or the partner you co-counsel with, not casually.
+Full Access lets someone delete the resource and rewrite its whole access list.
+Grant it to people you’d genuinely call co-owners — a fellow practice-group lead, the partner you co-counsel with — not casually.

 Next steps